virustyt/IOS-Developer-CV/README.md

 dragon2020@inbox.ru

 #### ABOUT ME
-   - I am actively looking for a job as an iOS Developer.
-I can and love to work in a team.
+   - I can and love to work in a team.
 I want to develop in this field.
 I love clean and understandable code, I always do refactoring.
 I try to follow the principles of SOLID.
 Easily and quickly trained, I grasp and process information on the fly and will be able to immediately implement it into work.

 #### SKILLS
    - `Objective-C`  `Swift`